Political Science Success Map

 Visit the International Activities office for a study-abroad program or an international field study course in 2nd - 4th years.

 Explore options for international internships in your area of study.

-Select from the list of Political Science courses to begin completing the additional required fifteen (15) credit hours.
-You must complete 60 credit hours before taking a 4000-level course in Political Science.
+Select from the list of Political Science courses to begin completing the additional required twenty one (21) credit hours for the Political Science Major.
+Remember, you must complete 60 credit hours before taking a 4000- level course in Political Science.

 Participate in the Department’s Annual Honours Thesis Presentation to learn from Political Science Honours students’ research and experience.